pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Setuptools has a few challenges:

-- Setuptools does not support interactive IDE based tools such as [pylance](https://github.com/microsoft/pylance-release/blob/main/TROUBLESHOOTING.md#editable-install-modules-not-found) in VSCODE.
-If you are using flit, hatch, PDM, and a current version of pip, editable installs will support interactive features such as tab completion when using an IDE like VSCODE or pycharm.
-However if you use `pip install -e .` with setuptools as your back end, you will not have this interactive IDE support.
+- Setuptools does not support interactive features such as auto / tab completion by default if you are working in an IDE like VSCODE and using an editable install for development.
+[See notes here about pylance support](https://github.com/microsoft/pylance-release/blob/main/TROUBLESHOOTING.md#editable-install-modules-not-found).
+In comparison, tools such as flit, hatch, PDM support interactive features such as tab / auto completion when using an IDE like VSCODE or pycharm (as long as your version of pip is current!).
 - Because **setuptools** has to maintain backwards compatibility across a range of packages, it is not as flexible in its adoption of modern Python packaging standards.